Teen Zone

 Young League of Writers

 Would you like to share your writing with other teens your age or just make new friends?
 Join the Young League of Writers for ages 12-18.
-We will meet for an hour to share what we’ve all been working on and talk about what makes writing great.
+We will meet for an hour and a half to share what we’ve all been working on and talk about what makes writing great.

 Anime Club